More from Metadata

 Is My Release's Metadata Public?

-Metadata includes essential information about your music release, such as the song titles, artist names, ISRCs, contributor credits, etc. Some of this information is displayed on streaming platforms and can be viewed by listeners.
+Some of your tracks metadata is displayed publicly on streaming platforms and can be viewed by listeners.

 - Release, Track Title and Artist Name: Always visible.

-- Version of the release / track(s): Will be displayed in different manners depending on the shop.
+- Version of the release / track(s): Will be displayed in different ways depending on the store.

 - Release Date: Always visible.